L-theanine is a compound that occurs naturally in green tea and black tea, and it is also available in supplement form.

 As part of a calorie-controlled diet, replacing a snack with green tea or another low-calorie hot beverage could aid weight loss.

 The L-theanine in green tea can create a savory taste, also known as umami flavor.
-Research suggests that umami flavors may reduce appetite, which often helps with weight loss.

 6. Boosting the immune system